What this guide covers

 Redemption flow

-4. After confirming, credits land in the redeemer’s account and show in My Credits.
+- After confirming, Compute Credits land in the redeemer’s account and show in My Compute Credits.

 Common reasons redemption fails